Meet Our Music Director!

 Guillermo Figueroa studied with his father and uncle at the Conservatory of Music of Puerto Rico.
 At the Juilliard School his teachers were Oscar Shumsky and Felix Galimir.
 His conducting studies were with Harold Farberman in New York.

-The Figueroa Music and Arts Project was committed to collaborative projects centered on music, but including an array of arts, dance, film, vocal, spoken word and more—integrating traditional music with new music, and chamber music with the large orchestra repertoire.
+The Figueroa Music and Arts Project is committed to collaborative projects centered on music, and includes an array of arts, dance, film, vocal, and spoken projects.
+The projects integrate traditional music with new music, and chamber music with the large orchestra repertoire.

 Guillermo Figueroa, violin